packem/packem.github.io/content/docs/getting-started.md

 It is highly recommended to install Packem globally so that any version update could allow multiple Packem projects to compile using the latest installed version.
 You can check more about the versionings [here](/versions).
 Alternatively, you could install it locally then use a package runner like [npx](https://github.com/zkat/npx) to run Packem on your project.

 Another guide on installing Packem locally is expected soon.

-> Note
->
-> Do not delete or move any OS-specific binaries installed.